 Main measures and financial instruments for broadband development

 Broadband mapping: Portugal benefits from a broadband infrastructure mapping initiative Centralised Information System established by ANACOM.
 The infrastructure-mapping tool contains both information about the existing infrastructure suitable for carrying electronic communications networks as well as the planned ones.
-The main aim of CIS is to avoid inefficient duplication and inconvenience caused to citizens and businesses by frequent and extensive underground work.
+The main goal of CIS is to avoid inefficient duplication and inconvenience caused to citizens and businesses by frequent and extensive underground work.
+GEO.ANACOM provides data, in open data format, on fixed broadband and mobile broadband coverage, shows information on the performance of mobile services as well as provides an interactive map of white areas.

 Portugal’s roadmap to implement the Connectivity Toolbox foresees revising the legislation to provide model regulations on electronic communications network deployment, launching a digital guide, and cooperation between the government, the ANACOM and the municipalities to harmonise permit-granting procedures.
 Portugal also plans to set up a permanent group for improving transparency through the single information point and the right of access to existing physical infrastructures.